markus7017/myfiles/shelly/READMEbeta.md

 - http://&lt;device ip&gt;/settings
 - http://&lt;device ip&gt;/status

-once basic discovery is implemented the Coap Discription could be discovered
+once basic discovery is implemented the coapDiscription in the Thing properties is required

 - enable CoIoT events within the thing configuration
 - open the thing properties ([Show Properties])
 - and copy&amp;paste the coapDescr property

-post this information in the community thread or send a PM to the author.
+Create a new Issue here: https://github.com/openhab/openhab-addons/issues Use [shelly] as prefix for the subject, add a specific title and exact description of the request.
-Depending on the device type and complexity of the integration you should be prepared to run test cycles with snapshort binds of the binding incl. back and forth communication with the author.
+You might want to send me a PM to give me a heads-up that there is a new Issue, include the link